Kat24-4/kat24-4.github.io/a1docs.md

 ## Feedback

+The feedback I got did not match my intended aesthetic goals, but I think that some of the more general ideas persisted.
+I was told that the animation gave a very natural vibe with the even pulses.
+I was also told that the section of color presented flower imagery.
+It felt like the flower was growing from a seed, going up into the world, and then consuming you.
+The end feeling of being consumed does match my initial intention and I suppose the feeling of growth does too match some of what I was going for.
+It just has a more positive spin to it.
+I think that because the color red can symbolize so many things, people are bound to get different feelings from it overall.
+I am really happy with how it came out and was super happy to hear that the video overall was very much liked!

 ## Additional Notes

 For some reason, my computer can barely handle running WebGL in TheSchwartz.
 When I tried to do a screen recording of the program, it was super slow and lagged a ton.
 Additionally, the video clipped and was not a smooth animation at all.
 I decided to record what was displayed on my screen using my phone and a mirrored monitor to try and give the most authentic experience of the animation.